ohenley/hybrid_autosar_stm32f429_demo/README.md

 ### Circuit and BOM

-Look in the `circuit_and_bom` folder.
+Look in the `schematic_and_bom` folder.
 You should find an up to date list of the components used and the circuit to build around the stm32f429 disco board.
 Please make a PR if you identify and fix errors.